Classic Motorcycle Build

 Article by Mark Trotta

-Compared to a springer front end or hydraulic forks, girder motorcycle forks are both lighter and stronger.
-They are also relatively inexpensive to build or buy.
+Compared to a springer front end or hydraulic forks, girder motorcycle forks are lighter and stronger, and less expensive to buy.
+And if you happen to be a welder/metal fabricator, they are also relatively easy to build.

 Girder Fork History